Quick Start

 How fresh is it?

-Most projects publish their own freshness file.
-For example: archlinux/lastsync (Unix timestamp) and archlinux/lastupdate, debian/project/trace/, ubuntu/project/trace/.
+Most projects publish their own freshness files.
+For example: archlinux/lastsync (Unix timestamp), archlinux/lastupdate, debian/project/trace/, and ubuntu/project/trace/.

 This is a mirror — bytes only.
-Trust does not come from us; it comes from each project's own signing infrastructure.
+Trust comes from each project's own signing infrastructure, not from us.

 pacman verifies package signatures by default.
 Keep the keyring current: